123blee/Advanced_DCF_Valuation_Using_R.github.io/README.md

 **Publication - May 2021**

-**Files in this repository are text assets (videos, spreadsheets of formatted R output, fully commented R code, R code, PDF summary) associated with my above textbook.**
+**Files in this repository are text assets (instructional videos, spreadsheets of formatted R output, fully commented R code, PDF summary) associated with my above textbook.**

 **1. 800+ pages**